Are you sabotaging your goals?

 It’s all in your thinking.
 Which is actually good news because guess who controls your thinking?

 First you have to be aware of your thinking.
 Most of us let our thinking run wild.
 We don’t challenge it.
 We don’t control it.
-It’s like having a toddler in your house who has never heard the word no. So begin to notice what you are thinking right before the decision not to call and set up that appointment or when you decide to empty the dishwasher rather than attend to your writing assignment.
+It’s like having a toddler in your house who has never heard the word no. So begin to notice what you are thinking right before the decision not to call and set up that appointment or when you decide to empty the dishwasher rather than attend to the actual work you need to do.
 Can I take a guess?
 See if you’ve ever thought…

-- I’ve been denying myself the food I love for so long… I deserve a reward.
+- I’ve been denying myself for so long… I deserve a reward.

 - If I make that appointment, I’ll probably be asked to do something really hard… like schedule an interview or figure out what I really would rather do for a career.